Senator Ted Stevens Leadership Award

 "He is a dear friend and is deeply missed," said Carroll.
 "He was always proud of TAPS being an Alaskan nonprofit organization with its headquarters in Washington, D.C."
 Stevens was the first Honorary Chairman for TAPS and this award is recognition for his continued and sustained leadership to the organization.

-Surviving daughter of Air Force Master Sgt.
-Jude Mariano
+Surviving daughter of Air Force Master Sergeant Jude Mariano

 killed while serving in Qatar

-Surviving daughter of Marine Staff Sgt T.J.
+Surviving daughter of Marine Staff Sergeant T.J.
 Dudley

 killed in 2011 while conducting combat operations in Helmand province